Crecto/docs/crecto-model/README.md

 end
 ```

-The shema macro takes one argument and an options tuple.
+The schema macro takes one argument and an options tuple.
 The argument is the database table name.
 If your database table doesn't have a primary key, you can pass an option to disable it: `schema "users", primary_key: false do`

 ### Default fields